Stocks rise on Wall Street, building on gains from last week

-NEW YORK (AP) — Stocks rose in morning trading on Wall Street Monday as the market builds on a rally last week that broke a three-week losing streak.
+NEW YORK (AP) — Stocks rose in afternoon trading on Wall Street Monday as the market builds on a rally last week that broke a three-week losing streak.

 Markets in Europe also rose, while markets in Shanghai, Hong Kong and Seoul were closed for holidays.